mark-tomlinson-dev/biblio-curious/README.md

 ### Implementing the Book Preview Feature

 The GoogleBooks gem was also used to implement other important features within the search feature.
-Biblio Curious aims to return a limited number of search results.
-It also wants to provide users with a link to an image of the cover and to a link to the full text or partial text (depending on availability).
+Biblio Curious returns a limited number of search results.
+It also provides users with a link to an image of the cover and to a link to the full text or partial text (depending on availability).
 The gem is the perfect tool as it allows developers to specify how many results the search should yield.
-It also allows developers to filter results by whether or not a preview of the book is available.Biblio Curious can take advantage of that to ensure there will always be access to a text preview and cover image (the former necessitating the latter).
+It also allows developers to filter results by whether or not a preview of the book is available.
+Biblio Curious takes advantage of that to ensure there will always be access to a text preview and cover image (the former necessitating the latter).

 `books = GoogleBooks.search(search_term, {:count => 5, :page => 1, :filter => 'partial'})`